 Anxiety itself cannot cause nerve damage that causes pain resulting from injury or accidental nerve damage.
 But it can intensify existing nerve pain.

 Neuropathy is any disorder that impacts the nerves located beyond the brain or spinal cord.
-The condition is a result of factors within the body that harm nerve fibers responsible for transmitting signals between the brain and the spinal cord or other body parts.
+The condition results from factors within the body that damage nerve fibers responsible for transmitting signals between the brain, the spinal cord, and other body parts.
 Nerve damage can result from certain medical conditions, injuries, excessive alcohol or substance abuse, and other factors.
 This could result in extremely distressing symptoms that may be worsened by anxiety.

 Numbness and tingling in different areas of the body are the most frequent sensations felt by those with neuropathy.
 There are numerous potential causes for this.
 That’s the reason why it’s important to communicate your symptoms to a medical professional.